-HILARY TERM 2021
+HILARY TERM 2022

-Students must choose an option course by the end of Michaelmas Term and email their choice (first and second) to www.womens-studies@humanities.ox.ac.uk.
+Students must choose an option course by the end of Michaelmas Term and submit their choices (first and second) to the course administrator.
 They should arrange to meet the option tutor by the end of Michaelmas term to discuss areas of interest, and to receive a reading list.
 At this meeting, the option tutor will discuss teaching arrangements for Hilary Term.